Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: Anticommuting Variables

-It is instructive to note that the diagonal entries in the matrix in the last equation of (\ref{eq:PauliEVs}) result from the even or odd definite Grassmann parities of the $\psi(\xi_1,\xi_2)$ pieces (\ref{eq:threexiPsi}) of the basis states $|0\rangle$ and $|1\rangle$ of (\ref{eq:threexiphys}).
-These matrix elements are the left-handed Pauli matrices; the matrix elements in a ghost basis are the usual (right-handed) Pauli matrices.
-The two representations are inequivalent because the operator representing $-i\sigma_1\sigma_2\sigma_3$, $-i2\sqrt2\hat\xi_1^\prime\hat\xi_2^\prime\hat\xi_3^\prime$, is $-1$ on the physical states and $+1$ on the ghost states.
-While the matrix elements yield Pauli matrices, the $\hat\xi_k$ themselves do not form a Clifford algebra; they are still nilpotent generators of a Grassmann algebra.
-However, the $\hat\xi_k^\prime$ operators
+where $\sigma_k$ are the standard Pauli matrices.
+It is instructive to note that the diagonal entries in $\sigma_3$ in Eq.~(\ref{eq:PauliEVs}) result from the even or odd definite Grassmann parities of the $\psi(\xi_1,\xi_2)$ pieces (\ref{eq:threexiPsi}) of the basis states $|0\rangle$ and $|1\rangle$ of (\ref{eq:threexiphys}).

-do form a Clifford algebra and correspond to the (scaled) Pauli matrices $\frac{1}{\sqrt2}\sigma_k$.
-The $\hat\xi_k^\prime$ are the quantized Dirac primed \cite{Hanson:1976cn} quantities

-where $\Delta^{ij}$ is the inverse matrix to $\{\varphi_i,\varphi_j\}$.
-Dirac primed quantities have Poisson brackets that are at least weakly equal to the Dirac brackets of the unprimed quantities.
-In this case the $\xi_k^\prime$ have Poisson brackets strongly equal to the Dirac brackets of the $\xi_k$.
-These primed variables also show up in the Hamiltonian (\ref{eq:Hthree}).